acharaakshit/AI-mini-projects/README.md

 'crossword' uses constraint programming to generate a crossword puzzle.
 The problem description can be found here https://cs50.harvard.edu/extension/ai/2020/spring/projects/3/crossword/ .
 To run the script use python generate.py data/structure1.txt data/words1.txt output.png where the first agrument is a structure, second argument is the words file and third is for generating the output.png file for the puzzle.

+'nim' contains the implementation of nim game using Q-Learning.
+The problem description is here https://cs50.harvard.edu/extension/ai/2020/spring/projects/4/nim/ .

 It'd be great if someone can give suggestions on improving the techniques.